AbhishekRS4/utility_scripts/README.md

 # utility_scripts

-This repo contains some of the commonly used utility scripts.
+This repo contains some of the commonly used utility functions.